shafferma08/trivia-game/overview.md

 ```

 These lines add event listeners to various DOM elements.
 When the user interacts with these elements (for example, by clicking a button or entering input), the corresponding event listener function is triggered.
 For instance, when the "Play Again" button is clicked, the page is reloaded.

-We can go through each part in detail and discuss how they work.
-Let me know where you would like to start.